-Some brands are best with using short texts on their Facebook posts, giving them a greater chance to drive more engagement.
-You can do it too, post a visually-enriching photo of your product or service, but ensure that your audience will understand the context of your post by adding short text descriptions.
+Some brands are best at using short texts on their Facebook posts, giving them a greater chance to drive more engagement.
+You can do it too, post a visually enriching photo of your product or service, but ensure that your audience will understand the context of your post by adding short text descriptions.

 Get to Know and Understand Target Audience

 Facebook demographics will describe your customers.
 If you know and understand them well, you know who to target.
 Social demographics for each platform are not the same.
-It is not easy to keep track of the audience as they are constantly evolving.
-Unless you use automation tools to measure and report on your demographics.
+It is not easy to keep track of the audience as they are constantly evolving unless you use automation tools to measure and report your demographics.

 You will determine whether or not you are targeting your audience or not.
 Try asking yourself some questions about who follows you– do you know them well?

-- Do you know the demographics of your audience?
-You have to know the age, gender, education, income, location, and language of your target audience.
+Do you know the demographics of your audience?
+You have to know your target audience’s age, gender, education, income, location, and language.
 Demographic information is essential in marketing.
 Apply it not only on Facebook but on every social media platform you have.

-- What content works best with your audience?
-Determine which type of content of your posts receives the most clicks, likes, shares, comments, and overall engagement.
+What content works best with your audience?
+Determine which type of content your posts receive the most clicks, likes, shares, comments, and overall engagement.
 Replicate and test successful types of content.
 Testing is critical for publishing the best content on social media.

 Post Frequently and Timely Manner

 Post frequency and subject matter may change for each social media network.
 Here are some additional best practices for posting:

 You might think you need to post every hour on Facebook.
 But, the truth is, you should limit your posting frequency.
 It might annoy your followers if they receive several posts per day.
 At least two posts per day will guarantee freshness, consistency, and a higher chance to reach your audience.